What Is A PPO Health Insurance Plan? Understanding The Ins & Outs

-There is a price for so much freedom with your healthcare plan.
-To pay for a PPO’s larger network size and greater flexibility in how and when you seek care, a PPO will typically have higher premiums, copays and deductibles than an HMO.
+It is possible to find cheap PPO medical insurance, but for the most part, you will pay the price for your health care freedom.
+To pay for a PPO’s larger network size and greater flexibility in how and when you seek care, a PPO will typically have higher premiums, copays, and deductibles than an HMO.

-The simplest way to lower your healthcare costs in a PPO health plan is to seek care from doctors in your plan’s network.
+The simplest way to lower your PPO healthcare costs is to seek care from doctors in your plan’s network.
 While a PPO will cover services and care you receive from healthcare providers outside its network, it might cover a smaller percentage of the total cost of care.
 (Generally, a PPO covers 70% of out-of-network visits.)
 Or the overall cost for that service might be more than the cost of the same service in-network.
 In short, you risk paying more for any out-of-network services you receive.

-- You’re switching plans but don’t want to switch healthcare providers.
-You’ve had your doctor for awhile, and you want to stick with someone who knows your health history.
-You find out that between the HMO and a PPO plans you’re looking at, your doctor is in the PPO network, but not in the HMO network.
+- You’re switching plans but don’t want to switch healthcare providers. - You’ve had your doctor for a while, and you want to stick with someone who knows your health history.
+You find out that between the HMO and PPO plans you’re looking at, your doctor is in the PPO network, but not in the HMO network.